bastole/dc-richmedia-automation-template/readme.md

 #### Start building banners

-Run the grunt (default) to have the grunt watcher build sass, js and images as you work:
+Run grunt (default) to have the watcher build sass, js and images as you work:

 ```
 $ grunt